Aleimar/witAI101/README.md

 <img src="https://aleimar.github.io/witAI101/images/part3a.gif" >
  </p>

-* The response is in
+* The response is in JSON format.
-format.
 To make it more understandable, highlight the response, copy then go to [JSON Pretty Print Online](https://jsonformatter.org/json-pretty-print) paste it on the left editor, then click **Make Pretty** and see the result in the right side:

  <p align="center">